 One way to formulate a partial hospitalization definition is to understand the differences between PHP and its inpatient and outpatient treatment counterparts.
 Partial hospitalization programs consist of short-term, intensive treatment that has less acuity than inpatient treatment, but offers more services and a higher level of care than outpatient treatment.

 During most partial hospitalization programs, patients are not required to stay overnight, but the program has at least six hours of therapeutic program activities from five to seven days per week.
 However, program requirements vary.
-For example, most PHPs at The Recovery Village locations require clients to live on-site at the rehab facility during treatment.

 Activities in a PHP usually include: